SPEAKER RESOURCES INFORMATION

 - Choose your fonts and color scheme wisely.
 Remember you may have audience members seated in the back of a large space.
 Make sure to space your text and use easy to read fonts.

-- Please note that the sessions may be filmed or photographed.
+- Please note that the sessions will be recorded and made available on-demand.